John Davis Lodge: Personal life

 He was married July 6, 1929 to actress and ballet dancer Francesca Braggiotti; both of them appearing in the 1938 film Tonight at Eleven.
-They had two daughters, Lily and Beatrice.
+Braggiotti was Italian, and Lodge was notable in Congress for his active support of Italy.
+They had three daughters, Lily, Beatrice, and Edith.
 Lily Lodge is the director of the Actors Conservatory, and Beatrice is married to Antonio de Oyarzabal, the former ambassador of Spain to the United States.
+Edith had Down syndrome and was placed in a private foster arrangement.
+Lodge omitted her from his congressional biography.
 He was a resident of Westport, Connecticut until his death in New York City.
 Lodge was interred in Arlington National Cemetery.
 Two months after his death, the Connecticut Turnpike was renamed the Gov. John Davis Lodge Turnpike in his honor.